 As I mentioned earlier, it appears that the GE Interlogix Caddx NetworX line of alarm panels is being discontinued.
 There are still listings for NX-4, NX-6, and NX-8 main panels from a few suppliers that I regularly check, others list them as “No Longer Available” or “Discontinued”.

-Various accessories like keypads, zone expanders, relay modules, etc. currently listed as available.
+Various accessories like keypads, zone expanders, relay modules, etc. are currently listed as available.

 You have to decide whether to spend the money to fix it, or simply replace the whole system.
 To help you decide, here is my opinion:

 Also, if you’ve been thinking about upgrading your NetworX system to something with modern features like smartphone control, video monitoring, or home automation capabilities, this might be a good time to make the switch.